helm/helm-2to3/README.md

 - After running the command, check that all Helm v2 plugins work fine with the Helm v3.
 If any issue with a plugin, remove it (`<helm3> plugin remove`) and re-add (`<helm3> plugin install`) it as required.
 - The repository file `repositories.yaml` is copied to Helm v3 which contains references to repositories added in Helm v2.
-Local respoitories are not copied to Helm v3.
+Local repositories are not copied to Helm v3.
 You should remove all local repositories from Helm v3 using `<helm3> repo remove` and re-add where necessary using `<helm3> repo add`.
 This is a necessary refresh to align references for Helm v3.
 - When you are happy with your repository list, update the Helm v3 repo `<helm3> repo update`.
 This cleans up any Helm v2 cache references from Helm v3.